 Will my spouse/partner, who is not Jewish, be able to participate, as our child becomes a Bar/Bat Mitzvah?

 Yes.
 At B’nai Jehudah, we include the entire family.
-For those few areas that are offered only to Jewish family members, see our B’nai Mitzvah Guide, which can be viewed by clicking here.
+For those few areas that are offered only to Jewish family members, please visit the B’nai Mitzvah page, which can be viewed by clicking here.

 What is the Ner Tamid Circle and how can I participate?